WEEK 7 HALF MARATHON 2021 with ‘SAINTS DAYS’ Training Plan Starts

 CLASSIC CORE/STABILITY exercises include:

-Planks: prone, sideways, supine; there are many easier/harder variations
+Planks: prone, side-lying, supine; there are many easier/harder variations

 Dead bugs: without (easier) and with a stability ball (harder)